jumpsnack/jumpsnack.github.io/index.md

 - __The development of a short-term memory training system for consecutive interpreting__ Sangwon Kim, Donghyeok An, Jihye Pyo, KeeHyun Park, Jimin Lee, AJMAHS, DOI: 10.14257/AJMAHS.2017.12.15, Dec.
 2017
 - __A design of automatic electric meter read system using drone__ Sangwon Kim, Dongjin Lee, Dasom Ahn, Jihye Pyo, Donghyeok An, Proceedings of the Korea Information Processing Society Conference, Apr.
-2017
+2017 __(Best Paper Award)__
 - __A Design of restroom monitoring and management system using Arduino__ Sangwon Kim, Eunsol Kim, Hyejeong Choi, Donghyeok An, Proceedings of the Korea Information Processing Society Conference, Apr.
 2017
 - __Development of a sight translation training system for simultaneous interpreting practice__